StanForever/awesome-websites/README.md

 * [https://www.16personalities.com](https://www.16personalities.com/) : Take this Personality Test and get a “freakishly accurate” description of who you are and why you do things the way you do.
 * [https://10minutemail.com](https://10minutemail.com/) : Beat spam with the best and free disposable email service.
 * [https://3dhouseplanner.com](https://3dhouseplanner.com/) : 3D House Planner is a floor planner web application that allows users to design houses and apartments. :free:
+* [SEO Services](https://adfinityclarity.com/seo-search-engine-optimization)) Welcome to SEO Services, where we help businesses like yours grow by improving their online presence.
 ## A :
 * [https://www.awwwards.com](https://www.awwwards.com/) : The awards that recognize the talent and effort of the best web designers, developers and agencies in the world.
 * [http://www.allitebooks.com](http://www.allitebooks.com/) : Free IT eBooks Download. :books: